 This is just one example out of all the operational and tactical changes that can be based on real-time data reports.
 It can also help managers decide whether to add on extra team members, increase expenses, change the direction a project is heading in, or scrap it altogether.

 Whatever managers decide to do, the point is that real-time reports provide an opportunity to make truly informed decisions, instead of just basing them on a hunch.
-Furthermore, they can do this in a timely manner, before potential damage is already done.
+They can do this in a timely manner before potential damage is already done.